 Aloo gobi dish stays good in the refrigerator for up to 2 days in an airtight container.
 And also freezes up to 2 to 3 months in separate air-sealed containers or bags.
 But if you are planning to freeze them, then try making the dish slightly in gravy or saucy consistency which helps to avoid food burn.

-Yes, aloo gobi dry is an absolute vegan-friendly dish that is prepared with only plant-based ingredients.
+Yes, aloo gobi dry is an absolutely vegan-friendly dish that is prepared with only plant-based ingredients.
 But there are also variations where heavy creams, yogurts/curd are used as thickening agents in the recipe.

 Aloo gobi masala tastes great with naan, or chapati/roti.
 It also pairs great with pulao, basmati, jeera, or ghee rice.